Make the BEST Elderberry Syrup Recipe, An Easy, Herbal Cold & Flu Fighter (Plus How to Forage & Identify Elderberries)

 Hugs, Health, and Self-Reliance,

 P.S.
 I hope you'll sign up for the weekly newsletter!
 You'll never miss a thing, and I'll have free tips for you every time.
-Plus, I have three eBooks for subscribers!
-And of course, you can unsubscribe at any time.
+Plus, You’ll get immediate access to the Resource Library!
+You’ll love what’s inside!
+And…it’s updated weekly!

 P.P.S.
-I'd sure love it if you would pin the Pinterest picture below to one of your Pinterest boards!
+I'd sure love it if you would pin this Picture to one of your Pinterest boards!
 Then you'll have it for later or to share! :-)

 Disclaimer: I am not a medical doctor or professional.
 In no manner, stated or implied, is any statement in this article or in any other of my publications/videos/podcasts, etc., meant to treat, cure, diagnose, or prevent any disease.
 Please seek medical attention from your professional if you have questions or if you are taking medications.
 These statements have not been evaluated by the FDA.